Physiotherapy for Rotator Cuff Injury

 If you are being treated for injuries sustained in a car accident or a work-related injury and your claim has been approved we do not require payment directly from you.
 After your initial assessment, we will submit the appropriate proposed treatment plan to your insurance company and upon approval of the plan, we can bill your insurance company or WSIB directly.

-Rehabilitation programs after knee, hip and shoulder replacement are covered by OHIP in our clinic.
+Rehabilitation programs after total knee replacement, total hip replacement and shoulder replacement are covered by OHIP through Bundled Care program in our clinic.
 Call our office for more information.